Ticketmaster Data Breach Compensation Claims Guide – How Much Compensation Can I Claim? – Amounts For Ticketmaster Data Breach

-When you use any website these days, you’ll usually notice pop-up boxes asking you to agree to something or other.
+When you use any website these days, you’ll usually notice pop-up boxes asking you to agree to your personal data being used.
 There will also be statements about how your data is used as well.

-Those things are there so that the website owner can meet their GDPR obligations.
+Those pieces of information are there so that the website owner can meet their GDPR obligations.
 For instance, they must make it clear why your personal information is needed, who it will be shared with and how it will be stored.